The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Once upon a time, I was an independent traveller who thought I preferred planning my own holidays over joining a group tour.
 You might have heard the saying: When you know better, you do better.
-Now I know better: there are so many reasons that a small group tour can be ideal for women who want to travel.
+Now I know better: there are so many reasons that a small group tour is ideal for me at this stage, for certain destinations and circumstances.
+And I believe they can be a fabulous option for other women who want to see the world, with some guidance along the way.

-Organized group tours offer an efficient itinerary that maximizes your vacation time, and the opportunity to get to know fellow travellers.
+There are a long list of pros: Organized group tours offer an efficient itinerary, expert guides and the opportunity to get to know fellow travellers.
 But the most important reason for me, is the mental freedom that an organized tour allows.
+Having someone else take care of the logistics allows me to fully immerse myself in the travel experience, and travel immersion is a marvelous thing for midlife women.
+It’s my favourite way to feel more alive and inspired.

-If you are considering joining a small group tour, there are the obvious details to weigh such as the destination, trip length, cost and reputation of the company.
+If you are considering joining a small group tour, there are the obvious details to weigh such as the destination, trip length and cost.

 And there are the less obvious ones.
-A little extra research before you book, will save you headaches later, and help ensure your trip is as magical as you deserve it to be.
-Here are some things I’ve learned through my own group travels, talking to other women and lots of research.
+And a little extra research before you book will save you headaches later, and ensure your trip is as magical as you deserve it to be.
+Here are some things I’ve learned through my own group travels, in talking to other women and with lots of research.

 Tips for Selecting a Small Group Tour

-“Small” is the keyword here.
 I prefer groups of 16 or less and think around 12 is ideal.
 The smaller size allows for staying at more interesting accommodation types, rather than huge hotels, and you will be able to get to know everyone in the group.
-Trips in this size range have become very popular, so there is lots to choose from.
+Trips in this size range have become very popular, so there are lots to choose from.

 Demographics of the Travellers

-I’ve heard some women say they hesitate to book group tours because they think most of the participants will be much younger than they are.
-Definitely not the case.
-The tours I’ve been on included travellers from their late twenties to their seventies.
+I’ve heard some women say they hesitate to book group tours because they think most of the participants will be younger than they are.
+The tours I’ve been on included travellers from their late twenties to their almost 90!

-One lovely South African woman named Betty (photo above) turned 89 on my trip to India.
+One lovely South African woman named Betty (photo above) turned 89 on our trip to India.
 It was an absolute delight getting to know her over fifteen days together.
-I think a broad age range is more fun and interesting than travelling with people who are all close to my age.
+I think a broad age range is more fun and interesting than travelling with only people who are similar to my age.

 If you prefer a group of midlife travelers, typically the more expensive group tours will attract older guests, but not always.
-Information about clientele is available on company websites and if you are unsure, ask.
-The tour company might even tell you the age range of the people who have already booked the tour you are considering.
+Information about clientele is usually available on company websites and if you are unsure, ask.
+I’ve called the tour company and asked about the age range of the people who has already booked the tour I was considering and they were happy to tell me.

-For me, part of the fun of group travel is the chance to get to know people from around the world.
-One of my small group tours with G Adventures, had participants from seven countries, which I loved.
+Whether you choose a tour for women or everyone, part of the fun of group travel is the chance to get to know people from around the world.
+One of my small group tours with G Adventures, had participants from six different countries, which I loved.
+(We were from: Canada, the U.S., Germany, the U.K., South Africa, Colombia and India.)

 But not all tour operators attract a geographically diverse clientele.
-An American girlfriend of mine joined a two-week tour of eastern Europe and was surprised to arrive and find that every other traveller in the group was also American.
+An American girlfriend of mine joined a two-week tour of Eastern Europe with high-end tour operator Tauck, and was surprised to arrive and find that every other traveller in the group was also American.

-Think about whether you would rather travel with an international crowd, or have no preference.
+Think about whether you would rather travel with an international crowd and pick your tour operator with that in mind.

 Private Rooms & Single Supplements